raymondbrink/CleanArchitecture/README.md

 Entity 'some entity' exists: True
 ```

+Alternatively you can also run this command from the Package Manager Console:
+- `PM> Install-Package NetActive.CleanArchitecture.Template`

+Once installed you can choose the template from Visual Studio's `Create a new project` wizard, like any other installed solution or project template.

-You can remove the template by running this command:
+You can remove the solution template by running this command:
 - `dotnet new uninstall NetActive.CleanArchitecture.Template`

 ## Example Code